 \section{Related Work}

-\paragraph{Few-shot Learning in LLMs.} Due to the significant computational resources required for fine-tuning LLMs, few-shot learning \citep{winata-etal-2021-language, brown2020language} has emerged as a crucial approach for studying NLP tasks.
-This approach involves providing the model with a task description in natural language and a small set of examples during inference.
-The model is then expected to generalize effectively on these examples, even if the task was not part of its training data.
+\stitle{Few-shot Learning in LLMs} Due to the significant computational resources required for fine-tuning LLMs, few-shot learning \citep{winata-etal-2021-language, brown2020language} has emerged as a crucial approach for studying NLP tasks.
+This approach provides the model with a task description in natural language and a small set of examples during inference.
+The model is then expected to generalize on these examples, even if the task was not part of its training data.
 Recent research has demonstrated that LLMs can harness few-shot, in-context learning to excel in complex mathematical and commonsense reasoning tasks \citep{wei2022chain, wang2022self, zhou2022least}.
 The potential of few-shot learning extends to enhancing security in NLP.
 With in-context demonstrations, LLMs can be manipulated to increase or decrease the probability of jailbreaking \citep{wei2023jailbreak}, an attack methodology that leverages specific prompting techniques to generate malicious/unethical content \citep{xu2023cognitive, liu2023autodan}.
 Despite the evident advantages of few-shot learning, its potential as a defensive mechanism against backdoored models remains underexplored.
 Unlike jailbreak attacks that exploit the model's innate vulnerabilities, backdoor attacks compromise the model through the deliberate contamination of its training data with malicious triggers.